How to Find Motivation to Run

 LACK OF MOTIVATION IS NORMAL

 Some runners don’t need motivation to go for a run, they just go.
-I have been running for 20 years and have completed marathons and ultras, and I still find it difficult some mornings to get out and run.
+I have been running for 20 years and I still find it difficult some mornings to get out and run.
 I procrastinate and complain and play mind games with myself like maybe I could run tomorrow or maybe I could go to the gym instead.
 Motivation is also one of the biggest complaints I hear from my friends who are new runners: “It’s hard to get excited about going running.”
 Running sometimes feels like a torturous penance, and often we only see physical results weeks later, if at all.
 It leads us to the conclusion, “Why the hell am I doing this?”

 I actually love running, though, and want to help people figure out how to join this sport with me.
 There are plenty of online resources that outline motivational tricks, however half of these can seem like a second torture all their own.
 Personally, asking friends to run with me so that I maintain accountability to them sounds like a brand-new hell.
 Why would anyone do something they hate, to make them do something they hate?
 We have to figure out how to create excitement and happiness here somewhere!